mmemim/OpenUTAU-French-Dictionary/README.md

 ![](pictures/Download_dict_file_only.png)

 -  Then drag and drop the file inside your OpenUtau `Dictionaries` folder.
-If the folder didn't existe, create one at the root of your OpenUtau folder.
+If the folder doesn't exist, create one at the root of your OpenUtau folder.

 ![](pictures/Drag_file_in_correct_folder.jpg)